is now available! Read about the new features and fixes from September.

 Command line

-VS Code has a powerful command line interface (CLI) which allows you to customize how the editor is launched to support various scenarios.
+VS Code has a powerful command line interface (CLI) which enables you to customize how the editor is launched to support various scenarios.
+For example, you can start VS Code from the command line to open a diff editor for comparing two files.

 Make sure the VS Code binary is on your path so you can simply type 'code' to launch VS Code.
 See the platform specific setup topics if VS Code is added to your environment path during installation (Running VS Code on Linux, macOS, Windows).